minagawah/react-widget-airport/README.md

 #### SharedWorker

-As you can see, it outputs 2 bundle files (it is not necessary).
+As you can see, it outputs 2 bundle files (you can output 1).
-One of them is for _[SharedWorker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker),_ and it allows the caller of the widget to send messages to the widget.
+For this app, one of the files is for _[SharedWorker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker),_ and it allows the caller of the widget to send messages to the widget.
 Here is how a caller can send messages to its widget: